 Transaction-based reference rate

 The Riksbank will start to publish a new transaction-based reference rate for the shortest maturity in SEK.
-Following a decision on the final design of the rate, the Riksbank will initiate a test period when it will publish a preliminary rate and then begin publishing the final reference rate.
-The Riksbank will give prior notification before beginning to publish a preliminary rate.
+In January 2021, the Riksbank will begin a test period when a preliminary reference rate will be published.
+The official reference rate will begin to be published after the test period has been completed.

 The Riksbank will start to publish a new transaction-based reference rate for the shortest maturity in SEK.
 Reference rates fulfil an important function in the financial system.
 They are used by a number of different markets participants on the financial markets and make it possible to achieve a high degree of standardisation of the pricing of financial products.
 Comprehensive work is currently being done to develop new, transaction-based reference rates all over the world.

 The Riksbank will calculate, publish and administer the new transaction-based reference rate.
 The calculation of the reference rate is based on data on transactions on the Swedish money market, collected by the Riksbank since October 2019 with the aim of providing the Riksbank with a basis for its assessment of the implementation of the Riksbank’s monetary policy.

 In December 2019, the Riksbank decided to start calculating and publishing a new reference rate for the very shortest maturity (overnight or O/N).
 This decision was preceded by a consultation round which provided positive responses from all respondents.

 In October 2020 the Riksbank, in a second consultation, invited external stakeholders to provide comments and views on the design of the new reference rate.

 In November 2020, the Executive Board of the Riksbank decided on the design of the new reference rate.